romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 ## Questions

-As the IT manager preparing to integrate your organization's GitHub Enterprise Cloud with a System for Cross-domain Identity Management (SCIM) API, you are evaluating which Identity Providers (IdPs) are supported.
+Q: As the IT manager preparing to integrate your organization's GitHub Enterprise Cloud with a System for Cross-domain Identity Management (SCIM) API, you are evaluating which Identity Providers (IdPs) are supported.
 Which three IdPs are officially supported by GitHub Enterprise Cloud for SCIM API integration with organizations?
 <details><summary>Show the answer</summary><p>

 - **Microsoft Entra ID**